25A0/blob/README.md

  - A zero-terminated string is decoded as `"s"` in `struct`, but as `"z"` in `string.unpack`.

-BLOB offers a few workarounds that might help to avoid these problems:
+Blob offers a few workarounds that might help to avoid these problems:

  - Use the custom type `prefixstring(n)` to decode a string that is prefixed by an `n`-byte unsigned integer.
 This behaves similar to `"s[n]"` in